 1. Aims of the internship:

 The goal of an IFB internship is to give the intern the widest possible practical insight into the day-to-day work of the research professional by participating in all aspects of the institute’s work.
+Special interests in a specific work area are taken into account when assigning tasks.

 2. General requirements for an internship: